SDU-eScience/UCloud/docs/developer-guide/core/users/creation.md

 outside WAYF.
 When a user is a PASSWORD user then there is also a requirement of 2FA.
 The 2FA is setup after first login.

-Each user can have one of seven roles defining their privileges on the UCloud system.
+Each user has a role defining their privileges on the UCloud system.
 See [`Role`](/docs/reference/dk.sdu.cloud.Role.md)  for more details.

 ---